adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-check-subscription-status.md

 11. Click the **Confirm** button.
 12. Click **UNSET** for the second condition.
-13. In the new **Set Variable** window, fill in the fields as listed below:
+13. In the new **Set Variable** window, fill in the fields as follows:

   | Parameter | Value |
   |--------------------------|----------|